PHPCSStandards/PHPCSStandards.github.io/wiki/Annotated-ruleset.xml.md

 Setting the `phpcbf-only` attribute to `true` will only apply the rule when the `phpcbf` tool is fixing a file.
 The rule will not be applied while the file is being checked with the `phpcs` tool.

-The following sample file shows a ruleset.xml format that makes use of selective rules.
+The following sample file shows a ruleset.xml file that makes use of selective rules.
 The file is designed for documentation purposes only and is not a working coding standard.

     <?xml version="1.0"?>